ntu-aris/ntu_viral_dataset/README.md

 mathjax: # this will prased to json, default: {}

 mermaid:
   custom:     # mermaid link
   initialize: # this will prased to json, default: {}

-scss:
+scss:   # also _includes/extra/styles.scss
-script:
+script: # also _includes/extra/script.js

 translate:
   # shortcodes